-Secondly, it could be argued that psychometric tests measure more abstract, indirect skills.
-The problem is that these aren’t necessarily indicative of how well someone would actually succeed in a particular role.
+Secondly, it could be argued that psychometric evaluations measure more abstract, indirect skills.
+The problem is that these types of skills, as well as character traits measured in personality tests, aren’t necessarily indicative of how well someone would actually succeed in a particular role.
 Psychometric tests can indicate that someone may have the aptitude for a certain skill.
 But should we be measuring based purely on aptitude?
-It could be akin to saying someone whose played Operation has the aptitude to become a neuroscientist.
-It’s likely you’ll want to hand the scalpel to someone you can be 100% sure that they’ll carry out the job to the best of their ability.
+It could be akin to saying someone who’s played Operation has the aptitude to become a neuroscientist.
+While it may to some extent depend on the role in question, it’s likely you’ll want to hand the scalpel to someone you can be 100% sure that they’ll carry out the job to the best of their ability.

-Applied’s recruitment software uses blind hiring, so employers can focus solely on a candidate’s skills and merits.
-Recruiters and hiring managers can select the specific skills they wish to test.
-This ensures that they hire the unequivocally best person for the role.
+Work sample questions help to quantify performance, so managers can feel confident that they are making a well-informed and data-driven hiring decision.
+Ultimately, an empirical approach helps managers clearly identify the unequivocally best person for the role.
 Finally, each unsuccessful candidate is provided with in-depth feedback.
 This means they can find out exactly which skills to develop for any future applications.

 Interested in finding out more about our fairer, more predictive hiring methods?
 Why not Request a Demo today?